Ways to Increase Your FICO Score for Home Buying

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+As a result, you have three scores, one for each bureau.

-Improving your FICO score is the best way to ease into purchasing a home.
+Staying on top of your FICO score is the best way to ease into owning a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a stronger score?
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your FICO score with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+You want a stronger score, but how do you get there?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+Here are some methods to improve your credit score:

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Payment history is a big factor in your credit score.
+- Stay on top of payments.
+Your credit score plummets with each account that goes to collections.
 It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+- Correct your credit report.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of David Jent Realty & Auction, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of David Jent Realty & Auction, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.